ThibaultDieudonne/RiotMatchmaking/README.md

 It's been a while a lot of League of Legends streamers claim matchmaking is rigged.
 Part of complaining players are convinced matchmaking algorithm unbalances games on purpose, in order to maximize their play time.

 It would theoretically be possible, because the probability for a player to start a new game is correlated to his previous games results.
 Modern learning algorithms would definitely be able to find such tendancies.
-Since players' playtime is strongly correlated with the money Riot earn (more overall playtime leads to higher game popularity, and both these factors makes players' money spending grow).
+Moreover, players' playtime is strongly correlated with the money Riot earn (more overall playtime leads to higher game popularity, and both these factors makes overall money spending grow).
 So why not ?

-From an entertaining view, it would be pretty bad for the game if the games quality and/or the team compositions were purposely unbalanced.
+From an entertaining view, it would be pretty bad for League of Legends if the games' quality and/or the team compositions were purposely unbalanced.

 This program goal is to get a statistical certainty on this question, by analysing game data to determine whether or not the algorithm is streak dependant (as games MMR are obviously not imbalanced).
 We will study both game composition (standard deviation for average amount of win/lose streak players per game) and teams composition (average team imbalance).